🔼The name Chenani: Summary

 - From (1) the root כנן (kanan), to be set up, fixed or established, and (2) possibly followed by יה (yah), the name of the Lord.

 The name Chenani occurs once in the Bible.
 Nehemiah mentions him among the Levites who stood on their dedicated platform, loudly hailing the Lord, just prior to the Great Sermon and the signing of the Sealed Document (Nehemiah 9:2).

 🔼Etymology of the name Chenani

-The name Chenani comes from either of the two verbs כנן (kanan):
+The name Chenani appears to derive from the root כנן (kanan):

 The ultimate meaning of our name is hard to establish.
 The letter י (yod) upon which this name ends may create a possessive form (my כנן), or it denotes an adjective כנן-ly.
 But the name Chenani is probably a contracted form of the name Chenaniah, and the final י is a remnant of יה (Yah) = יהו (Yahu) = יו (Yu), which in turn are abbreviated forms of the Tetragrammaton יהוה, YHWH, or Yahweh.

 NOBSE Study Bible Name List doesn't treat Chenani separately but reads Yahweh Has Established for Chenaniah.

 BDB Theological Dictionary doesn't interpret our name but does list it under the verb כנן I (kanan I), meaning to be firm or established.
 That would give our name the meaning of Firmly or My Firmness.